HNLMS A

 HNLMS A (Dutch: Hr.Ms.
 A) was an A-class minesweeper of the Royal Netherlands Navy that was scuttled by her crew during the Battle of Java.
-She was later re-floated and repaired by the Japanese and converted into auxiliary submarine chaser Cha-113 or No. 113 (Japanese: 第百十七號驅潜特務艇).
+She was later re-floated and repaired by the Japanese and converted into auxiliary submarine chaser Cha-113 or No. 113 (Japanese: 第百十三號驅潜特務艇).

 History

 She was ordered by Royal Netherlands Navy and laid down on 13 September 1928 at the Royal Shipyard at Willemsoord, Den Helder, the first of four minesweepers in her class each denominated by a letter (HNLMS B, HNLMS C, HNLMS D).
 She was launched on 19 April 1929 and completed on 4 August 1930.
 She arrived at Surabaya on 20 October 1930 towed by the tugboats Friesland and Vlaanderen.
 On 28 February 1942, she was attacked and damaged by Japanese aircraft at Surabaya.
 On 1 March 1942, during the Battle of Java, she was scuttled by her crew at Surabaya.